arpitdwi/Lucene/README.txt

 5) Finally to combine all of them into a single txt file which is then used as the ref document run final_combiner.ipynb

 Refer to sample file paths to get an understanding of the file formats.
+The codes have been taken from :- https://lucene.apache.org/core/9_4_1/demo/index.html I’m using JDK 17.0.3.1 and Lucene 9.4.1